Preference will be given to applicants who possess one or more of the following qualifications:

 • Have at least one year experience where you had to establish and maintain a positive and effective relationship with others where you worked together as part of a team toward common goal(s).

 • Have basic conversational fluency in a language other than English, especially languages frequently used by Fort Lauderdale residents and visitors which include Spanish, French Creole, Asian and Indo-European or other languages.

-The following are required documents for submitting an on-line application:
+The following are required documents that MUST be submitted with your on-line application:

 BIRTH CERTIFICATE AND/OR NATURALIZATION PAPERS

 A birth certificate may be submitted as proof of United States citizenship.
 If you are a naturalized citizen of the United States of America, you must submit a copy of your naturalization papers as proof of your citizenship or a United States of America passport.

 HIGH SCHOOL DIPLOMA OR CERTIFICATE OF EQUIVALENT EDUCATION